papb/zip/readme.md

 ## TypeScript usage

 @papb/zip is written in TypeScript and comes with complete type declarations.
-This means that you will have great code completions right in your editor, and also means that you can use Tory perfectly with TypeScript:
+This means that you will have great code completions right in your editor, and also means that you can use it perfectly with TypeScript:

 ```ts
 import { zip, zipContents, unzip } from '@papb/zip';